-This Mexican Fideo Soup (Sopa Aguada) is made with fideo pasta, diced tomatoes, onion, garlic, corn, broth and simmered into perfection.
+This Mexican Fideo Soup Recipe (Sopa Aguada) is made with fideo pasta, diced tomatoes, onion, garlic, corn, broth and simmered into perfection.

 American eat chicken noodle soup when they are sick and Mexicans eat Sopa de Fideo.
 This dish brings so much comfort to me and reminds me of relaxing days at home.
 This soup isn’t just good for sick days, but really any day.
 It is made with a tomato-based broth that is so full of flavor and perfect for the whole family.